London

 The Peninsula London

-The Peninsula lands in London with the poise of a Hong Kong house that brooks no half-measures.
+The Peninsula arrives in London with the aplomb of a Hong Kong house that knows no half-measures.

-The Peninsula London opened in 2023 in the former Laos embassy headquarters, facing Hyde Park Corner.
+The Peninsula London opened in 2023 in the former headquarters of the Laos embassy, facing Hyde Park Corner.
 We find the Peninsula signature: white marble, precious woods, military service without being stuffy.
 The 190 rooms play the card of contemporary classicism, onyx bathtubs, invisible technology (integrated tablets, programmable lighting).
 The Bamford spa extends over 1 800 m² with hammam, Finnish sauna, treatment cabins with organic oils.
 Brooklands, the gastronomic table signed Claude Bosi (3 Michelin stars elsewhere), offers a modern British menu in a 1920s decor.
-From 1 660 € per night, we pay for operational excellence and novelty, not yet the patina of London's great palaces ✨
+From 1 660 € per night, we pay for operational excellence and novelty, not yet the patina of the great London palaces ✨

 What makes this hotel unique